ipetkov/crane/docs/API.md

 #### Optional attributes
 * `buildPhaseCargoCommand`, unless specified, will be set to print the nextest version
+* `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
+  - Default value: `""`
 * `cargoLlvmCovExtraArgs`: additional flags to be passed in the cargo llvm-cov invocation
   - Default value: `"--lcov --output-path $out/coverage"`